ShreyanshJoshi/CS-F213---OOP-Teaching-Assistant/README.md

 # CS-F213---OOP-Teaching-Assistant-
-This contains the solutions to Labs of Object Oriented Programming course (Java), held in BITS PILANI, Goa for CS students in the academic session 2020-21.
+This contains the solutions to Labs of Object Oriented Programming course (Java), held in BITS Pilani in the academic session 2020-21.
+I, having already completed the course with a good grade, was the teaching assistant in this course.
+My job (along with other TAs) was to design questions from scratch and conduct evaluative labs for helping 2nd, 3rd and 4th year students learn OOP principles in Java.

+Since colleges were virtual this entire year (thanks to COVID-19), the labs were conducted on an online platform called *Codepost*.
+Students were given about 2 hours to solve a lab and then were asked to upload all files at once at a designated point in Codepost.
+Codepost has an autograder that marks students by running their code on the provided test cases.
+It also checks for plagiarism by running MOSS.